 The ‘Talmud’, the collection of ancient Jewish writings that forms the basis of Jewish religious law, states that during the time of Rabbi Akiva, 24,000 of his students died from a divine-sent plague during the counting of the Omer.
 The ‘Talmud’ then goes on to say that this was because they did not show proper respect to one another, befitting their level; they begrudged each other the spiritual levels attained by their comrades.
 Jews celebrate Lag B’Omer, the 33rd day of the count, as the traditional day that this plague ended.

 After the death of Rabbi Akiva’s 24,000 students, he taught just five students, among them Rabbi Shimon bar Yochai who went on to become the greatest teacher of ‘Torah’ in his generation.
-The day of ‘Lag B’Omer’ is also celebrated as the ‘Yahrzeit’ (anniversary) of the death of Rabbi Shimon bar Yochai when tens of thousands of Jews make a pilgrimage to Rabbi Shimon Bar Yohai's tomb in ‘Meron’.
+The day of ‘Lag B’Omer’ is also celebrated as the ‘Yahrzeit’ (anniversary) of the death of Rabbi Shimon bar Yochai when tens of thousands of Jews make a pilgrimage to Rabbi Shimon Bar Yochai's tomb in Meron, which is a town in northern Israel.
+It is located on the slopes of Mount Meron in the Upper Galilee near Safed.
 They gather there to commemorate the anniversary of his death.

 Some say the holiday marks the temporary victory of Shimon bar Kokhba’s men over the Romans.
 Bar Kokhba, the commander of the revolt was acclaimed as a Messiah, a heroic figure who could restore Israel.
 The revolt established an independent state of Israel over parts of Judea for over two years until a Roman army of 12 legions with auxiliaries finally crushed it.

-Obviously Shimon Bar Kokhba, although a great hero, was no Messiah
+Obviously Shimon Bar Kokhba, although a great hero, is no Messiah.

 ‘Lag B’Omer’ became a symbol emphasizing the struggle for national liberation and freedom.
 Two popular customs take place during ‘Lag B’Omer’ to commemorate Bar Kochba's revolt; bonfires are lit and archery games are played, when children go out to the fields with their teachers with bows and rubber-tipped arrows, and bats and balls.